 - Black represents the upstream terminal

 - The blue diamond and green triangle represent two starting point locations.

 Scenario 1—A subnetwork controller trace starts from the blue diamond and spans outward north and south.

 The trace returns the subnetwork controller on the right, highlighted in blue.
 The second directional device prevents the trace from finding the subnetwork controller on the left.

 Scenario 2— A subnetwork controller trace starts from the green triangle.
 The trace spans north and then east and west to traverse the directional devices.
-Both of the subnetwork controller devices are returned.
+Both of the subnetwork controllers are returned.